Scalar-induced gravitational wave from domain wall perturbation: GW from perturbation of DW

-where $k_i=4\pi\ma/\eta_i$ and $k_a=4\pi\ma/\eta_a$ denote the co-moving wavenumber at the time when the DWs form and annihilate, respectively.
-The condition $v=u>|1-v|$ requires $v>1/2$ and the momentum should be in the range of $k_a\le k\le k_i$.
-We focus on the GW spectrum at present, i.e., $\eta,x\to \infty$.
-Average over the oscillation in the large time limit, the GW spectrum is found to be
+where \( k_i = 4\pi \ma/\eta_i \) and \( k_a = 4\pi \ma/\eta_a \) denote the comoving wavenumber at the times of formation and annihilation of the DWs, respectively.
+The condition \( v = u > |1 - v| \) necessitates that \( v > 1/2 \), and the momentum must lie within the range \( k_a \leq k \leq k_i \).
+Our analysis focuses on the present-day GW spectrum, corresponding to the conformal time \(\eta \to \eta_0 = 1.47 \times 10^{18}~\text{s}\).
+In alignment with established methodology, we adopt the asymptotic \( x \to \infty \) limit to compute the contemporary GW spectrum, consistent with prior theoretical frameworks for cosmological gravitational wave predictions.
+Averaging over the oscillations in the large time limit, the GW spectrum is found to be: